afifosh/buddyboss-extended-addons/readme.txt

 == 🚀 Forum Extended Features ==

-• Allow users to unsubscribe to a specific forum card.
+• Allow users to subscribe/unsubscribe to a specific forum card.
 • Allow users to remove all their subscription in /forums/subscriptions page.

 == 🚀 Group Extended Features ==